Click image to enlarge

 |

-Downstream side, Oregon Trunk Line Railroad Bridge, Washington side, approximate location of Lewis and Clark's campsite.
+Oregon Trunk Line Railroad Bridge as seen from downstream at approximate location of Lewis and Clark's campsite.

 The Oregon Trunk Bridge connects the area which once was Celilo Falls with Wishram Washington.
 Lewis and Clark's camp of October 22 and 23 was on the downstream side of the bridge, in the foreground in this image.